rizaldevx/rizaldev-AI/README.md

 contact#2 6283119115977
 ```

-Your app template should now be running on [localhost:3000](https://whatsapp.com/channel/0029Vaw0AGCEQIarHspllG1i).
+Your app template should now be running on [join chenel WhatsApp](https://whatsapp.com/channel/0029Vaw0AGCEQIarHspllG1i).